This article will help you:

 - US Terrorist List, and more

 To run a Global Watchlist Records Check, the candidate’s name is sent to a vendor and checked against several databases.
-The name given either yields results (with the corresponding details of the sanction/record), or the screening clears if no results are returned.
+The name given either yields results (with the corresponding details of the sanction/record) or the check clears if no results are returned.

 Candidates will be asked to provide Personally Identifiable Information (PII), including their full name, date of birth, social security number, email address, and phone number.